BLCM/bl3mods/Apocalyptech/README.md

   to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
 Perhaps someday GBX will overhaul how slamming works in BL3.
+- Some customization-related mods:
   - `expanded_customization_pools.txt` - Adds in nearly all customizations to
     the relevant global-drop pools (the ones omitted are for preorders, deluxe editions, or other ones which give you the item automatically), and increases the customization drop rate.
 Slot machine rewards are unaffected.
   - `only_heads_and_skins.txt` - Since I recently figured out how to spawn customizations properly, I ended up completing my collection of all non-character skin/head customizations, so this little mod just makes it so that those are the only customizations that spawn (apart from dedicated spawns, of course).
 Probably of little use to other people Not Me.
+  - `customization_unlocks.txt` - Removes the preorder/deluxe/superdeluxe
+    requirements for the relevant cosmetic items.
+This does *not* actually spawn them in your game; you'll have to edit either `expanded_customization_pools` or `testing_loot_drops` to drop/enable them, if you don't already have them.
+  - `customization_drops_*.txt` - Comes in three variants: `none`, `improved`, and `frequent`, and only affects the customization drop rate for "standard" enemies.
+    The default is 0.5%; these mods change the rate to 0%, 3%, or 6%, respectively.
+    `none` is useful if you already have all customizations and don't want to have them clogging up your Lost Loot machine.  `frequent` is useful for hunting down those last few you have yet to find (though even at 6% it'll probably take you ages to hunt them all down, if you're just relying on drops).
 - `vehicle_unlocks.txt` - This unlocks most vehicle parts/skins as soon as
   the associated vehicle becomes available.
 Note that wheel types aren't included here, since those are spawned a bit differently by the game, though